ArturSultanov/cosmoformer-application/README.md

 The main idea was to create a web application, which uses ViT-based model to predict galaxy morphological class based on images of galaxy.

-The application is consist of 2 main parts: backend and frontend.
+The application is consist of the follwing parts:

-### Backend:
+### Backend

 The whole backend is written in `Python` language, which is wide-used for ML purposes.
 For model loading and inference I used `PyTorch` library, that was used for model training as well.
 This approach ensure a consistency while using AI model, that was written using PyTorch, and reduce the complexity of development.